-Cockermouth is a pretty market town with a tree-lined Main Street featuring
+Cockermouth is a pretty market town with a tree-lined Main Street.
+You will find

-a range of interesting independent stores with butchers, bakers and a bookshop.
+a range of interesting independent stores including butchers, bakers and a bookshop.

 Two rivers flow through the town, the River Derwent and its tributary, the River Cocker, hence the town’s name.